 Other common foods of the Canary Islands include gofio (a type of flour made from wheat or corn that is often whipped into a savory puree or sweet mousse), papayas, bananas, and wine.
 Food and drink in Tenerife is typically inexpensive.
 A good-sized, sit-down breakfast at a restaurant will rarely cost more than $10, and a liter of good, local wine can cost as little as $12.

 Hit the Beaches

-Summit Mt.
-Teide
+Summit Mount Teide

-Experience Local Life in Garachico
+Live Like a Local in Garachico

-Located on the northern coast, this quaint little town is often not a go-to spot for tourists, so it’s retained more of an authentic culture.
-Spend at least a couple hours here grabbing a bite to eat and walking around the town.
-You can learn more about the town’s history by going to the Convento de San Francisco, a former convent that’s now a museum.
-Then, spend some time walking around the volcanic coves, natural pools that were formed from lava after a volcanic eruption.
-If you’re up for a brief hike, head back into town, walk through the Plaza de Libertad, and look for a pathway heading up a hill — this path leads up to an overlook where you can get great views of the town’s colorful buildings and the coastline.
+Located on the northern coast, this quaint little town is often overlooked by visitors, so it’s retained more of an authentic culture.
+A couple hours here will allow you to grab a bite and walk around the colorful town.
+In an afternoon, you can do that plus learn about the town’s history at the convent-turned-museum Ex-Convento de San Francisco.
+Don't forget to allocate some time to exploring the volcanic coves, natural pools that were formed from lava after a volcanic eruption.
+If you’re up for a brief hike, take the pathway from Plaza de la Libertad up the hill to an overlook where you'll be treated to a bird's-eye view of Garachico's rainbow buildings and coastline.